geoffreylitt/homepage/source/articles/2018-01-15-adding-tail-calls-optimization-to-a-lisp-interpreter.html.md

 (sum-to 3 0) ;=> 6
 ```

-On small inputs, it works great!
+On small inputs, it works great.
 But with a large input, it doesn't work so well --
 we get a Ruby error "stack level too deep".

 ```clojure
 (sum-to 10000 0)
 ;=> /Users/glitt/personal-dev/mal/glitt/env.rb:16: stack level too deep (SystemStackError)
 ```

+### The problem

 To understand why that happened, we need to look inside our interpreter.